-Adoption is the project.
+Adoption IS the project.
 We measure benefits realised — not training delivered.

 Adoption isn’t a separate workstream.
 Not something you bolt on after go-live.